Closing when marked as duplicate (also: closing model in general)

 Also, more generally speaking, would these "reasons for closing" models make more sense?
 E.g., I should be able to Close a bug with the reason of Reject or Fixed.

-#1 Updated by Ewan Makepeace about 11 years ago
+#1 Updated by Ewan Makepeace over 11 years ago

 I just got bitten by this new feature - I marked 2 new bug reports as duplicates of a task in progress and closed them, only to find that the main task in progress had been automatically closed without my knowledge.
 Since this was a serious new bug being reported that was far from the behaviour I wanted!